 Your Step 2 CS administration will include 12 patient encounters.
 The examination session lasts approximately eight hours.
-Examinees get a minimum of 45 minutes of break time, which includes a 30-minute lunch period.
-During lunch, a light meal will be served.
+You will have 50 minutes of break time: 10-minute break after the third patient encounter; 30-minute break (which includes a light lunch) after the sixth patient encounter; and a 10-minute break after the ninth patient encounter.
 The test center is unable to accommodate special meal requests.
 However, you may bring your own food, provided that no refrigeration is required.
-The frequency and length of breaks, other than the lunch break, will vary slightly by testing center.
-Smoking and/or the use of any tobacco products is prohibited throughout the centers.
+No smoking or use of tobacco products, including vaping, is allowed in any CSEC center.